-It's hard to believe in light of what occurred but the lead-in to the 2002 World Cup was accompanied by the now standard pre-tournament hand-wringing about how Brazil are no longer what they used to be.
+The lead-in to the 2002 World Cup was accompanied by the now standard pre-tournament hand-wringing about how Brazil are no longer what they used to be.

 That may be true today but it was badly off the mark in 2002.